maparisio/pandas-challenge/README.md

 # pandas-challenge
-Analyzing school and standardized test data
+In this assignment, I will create and manipulate Pandas DataFrames to analyze school and standardized test data.

 # Background